belindamo/derp/section_notes/05-experiment-runs.md

 Please:

 1. remove old implementations/analyses that are not enhanced
-2. modify impelmentation to use a subset of CIFAR.&#x20;

-instead of using synthetic data, use 2000 lines from the CIFAR dataset!
+2. instead of using synthetic data, use 2000 lines from the CIFAR dataset!
 So that we are using real data and can validate more quichat it works with a subset of CIFAR

 1.